tom-draper/pldashboard/README.md

 A football dashboard to show the recent performance of each Premier League team, including interactive visualisations, key metrics and predictions.

-Created with Svelte, Flask, Plotly, Pandas and the football-data.org API for the football data.
+Built with Svelte, Flask, Plotly, Pandas MongoDB and the football-data.org API for the football data.

 Hosted at: https://pldashboard.com